ansys/pyfluent/doc/source/api/general/data_transfer.rst

 Transfer data
 =============

-You use the `'transfer_case`` method to transfer a case or mesh file between instances of Fluent.
+You use the `'transfer_case`` function to transfer a case or mesh file between instances of Fluent.
 You must specify a source instance and one or more destination instances.

 Sample usage
 ------------

-To use the ``transfer_case`` method to transfer a mesh or a case file, you import the file and pass the source, destination instances, and the file type.
+To use the ``transfer_case`` function to transfer a mesh or a case file, you import the file and pass the source, destination instances, and the file type.
 You can either generate the files in the parent instance or just read the file.

-This example shows how you use the ``transfer_case`` method to read a mesh file in a pure meshing session and transfer it to a solver session.
+This example shows how you use the ``transfer_case`` function to read a mesh file in a pure meshing session and transfer it to a solver session.

 .. code-block:: python